-If your district is exercising Option 3 or a combination of Options 3 and 4, it must make payments to the state in seven equal monthly installments.
+If your district is exercising Option 3 or a combination of Options 3 and 4, it must make payments to the state in seven equal monthly installments (all districts paying the state the seven installments must sign an Agreement for the Purchase of Attendance Credits).
 Beginning in February of the applicable school year, payments are due by the fifteenth of each month (unless the fifteenth falls on a weekend or a banking holiday, in which case payment is due the next business day).
 The last payment is due on August 15.
-Your district must make payments electronically from your district's depository to the Comptroller's Treasury Operations Division.
-Provide the depository with the information that follows:
+Your district must make payments electronically from your district's depository to the Texas Comptroller's Treasury Operations Division, providing the depository with the following information: